 12. Travelling in July or August without a plan

 Marrakech regularly hits 40 °C in midsummer; the Sahara can climb past 45 °C. If you must visit in peak summer, head for the coast — Essaouira’s Atlantic wind keeps it in the mid-20s — or up into the Atlas.
 Spring (March–May) and autumn (September–November) are the country’s sweet spots: warm days, cool nights, lighter crowds, lower prices.
+Whatever month you choose, plan strenuous sightseeing for early morning and late afternoon, and treat midday as tea-and-shade time the way locals do.

 13. Skipping the Sahara